pygame-community/pygame-ce/docs/reST/c_api/event.rst

    If *event* is ``NULL`` then create an empty event object.
    On failure raise a Python exception and return ``NULL``.

-.. c:function:: int pg_post_event(Uint32 type, PyObject *dict)
+.. c:function:: int pg_post_event(Uint32 type, PyObject *obj)

    Posts a pygame event that is an ``SDL_USEREVENT`` on the SDL side.
-This function takes a python dict, which can be NULL too.
+This function takes a python dict/event object, which can be NULL too.
    This function does not need GIL to be held if dict is NULL, but needs GIL otherwise.
 Just like the SDL ``SDL_PushEvent`` function, returns 1 on success, 0 if the event was not posted due to it being blocked, and -1 on